chena11356/PasswordGuessingGameJS/README.md

 # PasswordGuessingGameJS
-Password guessing game, developed with HTML, JS, and CSS
+Password guessing game, developed with HTML, JS, and CSS for Computer Science Projects class by Alex Chen and Will Chen